“Food is our common ground – a universal experience.” –James Beard

-My love of food began at an early age, helping my mom bake our family’s favourite super chocolate chip cookies, picking fresh raspberries, strawberries, green beans, and snap peas out of my grandma Marian’s garden, and sitting down at the table to family dinner every night.
+My love of food began at an early age, helping my mom bake our family’s favourite super chocolate chip cookies, picking fresh raspberries, strawberries, green beans, and snap peas out of my grandma Marian’s garden, and sitting down at the table to family dinner together every night.
 As a child, I spent many early mornings fishing with my dad, helped him make his famous homemade hamburgers for our summer BBQ’s, and sampled his experimental Sunday brunch oatmeal recipes.
-For our birthday’s every year, my siblings and I would get our choice of whatever special meal we wanted, and it was tradition for mom to make each of us a creative homemade birthday cake for our party (a responsibility that I have now taken on in the family).
+For our birthday’s, my siblings and I would get our choice of whatever special meal we wanted, and it was tradition for mom to make each of us the most creative homemade birthday cake (a responsibility that I have now taken on in the family).
 I watched my mother and grandmother as they canned jars of homemade jellies and jams, and made the most delicious pickled beets, carrots, and green tomatoes.
-My mom would round us kids up to walk the neighbourhood, picking ice cream pails full of wild saskatoon berries and crabapples for eating, baking, and preserving.
-I always eagerly anticipated my grandma Simone’s holiday feasts and homemade pies (especially the lemon meringue!) whenever our large extended family got together, and these feasts are still going strong today as family potlucks.
+My mom would round us up to walk the neighbourhood, picking ice cream pails full of wild saskatoon berries and crabapples for eating, baking, and preserving.
+I always eagerly anticipated my grandma Simone’s holiday feasts and homemade pies (especially the lemon meringue!) whenever our large extended family got together.
 I would look forward to a baking date every Christmas with my Aunt Debbie, not only learning how to measure and mix, but how to spread joy with homemade treats for my loved ones.
 I grew up in an incredibly diverse community and have had the amazing opportunity to be exposed to cuisines of the world, starting by exploring what was in everyone’s lunch boxes in elementary school.
-These are all the seeds that were planted in my youth, that grew into my purpose in life as a teacher and a cook.
+These are all the seeds that were planted in my childhood, that grew into my passion and purpose in life as a teacher and a cook.